How accurate are body fat scales? The short answer is that they’re not accurate at all.

 In fact, you could lose fat and gain muscle mass over a period of several months, but body fat scales might say that your body fat percentage has gone up.

 The first and perhaps most obvious problem with body fat scales is that they miss out large segments of your body.

 Changes in hydration status will also have a big impact on the results.
-In fact, BIA seems to interpret a change in body water as a change in fat mass .
-If you’re dehydrated, a BIA device will think that you’ve lost fat.
-If you’re well hydrated, it’ll think you’ve gained fat.
+In fact, bioelectrical impedance analysis seems to interpret a change in body water as a change in fat mass .

 Levels of total body water can also be affected by the type of training you do.
-In a group of men using strength training to lose weight, changes in body fat measured by underwater weighing and BIA agreed reasonably well .
+In a group of men using strength training to lose weight, changes in body fat measured by underwater weighing and bioelectrical impedance analysis agreed reasonably well .

 The problem with this idea is that a change in weight causes a shift in the density of various tissues.
 Different types of training also have different effects on the density and composition of fat-free mass .

 But bio-electrical impedance analysis wrongly assumes that the density of various tissues is the same from person to person, and remains constant over time as you lose weight.

 In fact, foot-to-foot bio-electrical impedance analysis has been shown to overestimate body fat percentage in lean subjects, while underestimating it in obese subjects .

 That is, the more fat you have, the more likely it is that body fat scales will underestimate your body fat percentage.